 In this table, the listed monthly AWS prices reflect the hourly pay-as-you-go price, multiplied by an average 730 hour month.

 The italicized/grey numbers under Alibaba indicate PAYG numbers that had to be pulled from the public-facing website, as the instance type was not available for PAYG purchase on the internal site.
 From a review of the various options on the internal Aliyun site, it appears the PAYG option is not actually offered for very many standalone instance types on Alibaba…

 The main reason I pulled in the PAYG prices from the second source was for auto scaling, which is normally charged at PAYG prices.
-In Alibaba, “all ECS instances that Auto Scaling automatically creates, or manually adds, to a scaling group will be charged according to their instance types.
+In Alibaba, “all ECS instances that Auto Scaling automatically creates, or manually adds to a scaling group will be charged according to their instance types.
 Note that you will still be charged for Pay-As-You-Go instances even after you stop them.”
 It is possible, however, to manually add subscription-based instances to an auto scaling group, and configure them to be not removed when the group scales-down.

-In general, the full price of the AWS Linux instances over a month is 22-35% higher that of an Alibaba 1-month subscription.
+In general, the full price of the AWS Linux instances over a month is 22-35% higher than of an Alibaba 1-month subscription.
 A full price AWS Windows instance over a month is 9-25% higher than that of an Alibaba subscription.
 (And once again, it appears Windows licensing fees are not a factor in China.)

 AWS vs Alibaba Cloud Pricing: Alibaba is cheaper, but…